p-adic Differential Operators on Automorphic Forms on Unitary Groups: -adic automorphic forms and the Igusa tower

 (where $W = \Spec R$) over the $p$-adic ring $R$.
 Since this is not explicitly mentioned in \cite{kaCM} and could be somewhat confusing to the reader, we note that the map $\pi$ in \eqref{piu} is defined over $R$, not over $\ig$, though $\A$ and $\A'$ lie over $\ig$.
-So there is a unique isomorphism
+So there is a unique isomorphism $F:\ig\rightarrow\ig$ such that $\A'$ is the fiber product